Toimeksi.fi – making welfare related organisations and civic activity visible

 - North Karelia: www.jelli.fi (service provider Pohjois-Karjalan Sosiaaliturvayhdistys ry)

 - Northern Ostrobothnia: www.ihimiset.fi (service provider Pohjois-Pohjanmaan sosiaali- ja terveysturvayhdistys ry) and www.varesverkosto.fi (service provider Vuolle Setlementti ry).

+See the regional online services in the presentation.
 The content featured in these online services in mainly in Finnish.

 The administration of the Toimeksi.fi web portal